Edric Bastyan: Vice-Regal career

 On two occasions during his period as governor in South Australia, the elections did not result in a clear majority.
 In both 1962 and 1968, rather than make a precipitate decision to select the premier from the party with the largest minority (and more than 50% of the votes), he bided time and waited for parliament to meet.
 In both cases, the quick decision would have turned out to be wrong, and the South Australian House of Assembly selected the premier from the other party.
 In 1962, this allowed the Liberal and Country League Playford government to continue rather than the Labor Party led by Frank Walsh.
 In 1968, the Labor government of Don Dunstan lost to the Liberal and Country League led by Steele Hall.

 Bastyan's term in office in Tasmania was relatively uneventful, though he did have to deal, after the 1969 State election, with a deadlocked House of Assembly where both the ALP and Liberals had the same number of seats.
 The matter was resolved by Kevin Lyons, the lone representative of the tiny Centre Party entering into a coalition with the Liberals.

+Recognition and honours

+The Bastyan Wing at the State Library of South Australia was named in his honour, and officially opened on 25 May 1967 by the Premier of South Australia, Frank Walsh.